 Look to see if your rental car has a spare tire and, if it does, what size it is.
 If there is no spare, ask what you should do if you get a flat tire.

-Tip: Ask about the specific roads you plan to travel.
+Tip: Ask about the specific roads you plan to travel to.
 In New York, for example, the state parkway system has a contract with a towing company.
 All vehicles that break down on a parkway must be towed by this company.
-This means that if you have a problem with your rental car, you could be asked to pay for the contracted towing company to move your car off the parkway; you would then need to request a second tow truck to take the car to a nearby airport or rental office so you can exchange it for a different car.
+This means that if you have a problem with your rental car, you could be asked to pay for the contracted towing company to move your car off the parkway.
+You would then need to request a second tow truck to take the car to a nearby airport or rental office so you can exchange it for a different car.

 If Your Rental Car Breaks Down

 Situation #1: Your Rental Car Has a Problem, but You Can Drive It

-However, if you know you will be held responsible for a minor, fixable problem, it might be easier and cheaper pay for the repair yourself (which you would have to pay for anyway) and continue with your trip.
+However, if you know you will be held responsible for a minor, fixable problem, it might be easier and cheaper to pay for the repair yourself (which you would have to pay for anyway) and continue with your trip.

 Tip: If you are involved in an accident while driving a rental car, always contact the local police as well as your car rental company.
-Get a police report, take photographs of the accident scene and surrounding area and do not admit to responsibility for the accident.
+Get a police report, take photographs of the accident scene and the surrounding area, and do not admit to responsibility for the accident.

 Situation #2: Your Rental Car Cannot Be Driven

-If you break down far from a car rental office and there is no quick way for your car rental company to help you, ask for authorization to have your car towed to a local automotive shop for repair.
+If you break down far from a car rental office and there is no quick way for your car rental company to help you, ask for authorization to have your car towed to an automotive repair shop.
 Write down the name of the person who gave you authorization and save all documentation related to the repair so that you can be reimbursed when you return the car.

-Tip: Never pay for a local repair unless your car rental company has authorized you to do so.
-Always get authorization for repairs, towing and rental car exchanges.
+Tip: Never pay for an expensive local repair unless your car rental company has authorized you to do so.
+Always get authorization for repairs, towing, and rental car exchanges.